krobbi/funcy/readme.md

 suitable as a practical language, or as a guide for creating a programming language.

-Due to its unweildy structure, Funcy is being ported from `src/` to a correctly formatted package in `funcy/`.
-To test the new implementation, use `python -m funcy.tests.test_repl` in the root directory of this repository.

-The `src/` directory will be deleted after the new implementation reaches feature parity.

 # Example
 Below is an example program written in Funcy that demonstrates the feature set for its current implementation.
 The current implementation is only useful for